OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### Meta Documents Are Basically Resources

 `/meta` documents are basically resources.
-They behave identically with the single exception that `/meta` documents do not have `/meta` documents themselves and therefore also do not have the requirement of a top level `_meta` key.
+They behave identically to resources, with the single exception that `/meta` documents do not have `/meta` documents themselves and therefore also do not have the requirement of a top level `_meta` key.